gwynbxm/Struts2-Login/README.md

 </details>

 ## General Information
-In this assignment 2, we are required to build a Web application consisting of a Login function using the MVC framework of Struts 2.
-The implementation of CSS was added voluntary to enhance the look of the Web application.
+A Web application consisting of a Login function, making use of the MVC (Model-View-Controller) framework of Struts 2.5.25.
+It also authenticates with the MySQL Server 8.0 database and added an optional component of CSS to improve the look of the Web application.

 ## Technologies
 * Eclipse IDE 2020-09